Juno445/sabre-metrics/WTR.md

 ## Score Range
 This is where things really start to get weird.
 Obviously your mileage may vary, but the idea is to verify the data matches the observation.
-* 1+ WTR/day  = This is a god amonst men.
+* 1.5+ WTR/day  = This is a god amonst men.
 Fear them as they aren't afraid of any ticket.
 Not only are they not afraid, they'll solve it before you can even release that email.
+* 1.25 WTR/day = Strong Technician, not afraid of a challenge
-* .5 WTR/day = Average run of the mill tech.
+* .85 WTR/day = Average run of the mill tech.
 Nothing special
 * .25 WTR/day = Encouragement needed.
 Coach this tech and nurture them so they can blossom.